ferrilab/bitvec/book/memory-model.md

 undefined[^3].

-So if `bitvec` wants to be threadsafe, which it does, and it wants to insist on its ability to safely alias the same memory location from mulitple handles, which is non-negotiable, there’s only one avenue left to take.
+So if `bitvec` wants to be threadsafe, which it does, and it wants to insist on its ability to safely alias the same memory location from multiple handles, which is non-negotiable, there’s only one avenue left to take.

 ### Atomic Powered Microscopes